onepub-dev/nginx-le/cli/README.md

 ## Internals
-Nginx-LE stores cerificates on a persistent volume which by convention is called `certificates`.
+Nginx-LE stores certificates on a persistent volume which by convention is called `certificates`.

 The `certificates` folder is mounted into the containers `/etc/letsencrypt/` folder.

-It is critical that this is a persisent volume otherwise Nginx-LE will need to acquire an new certificate everytime it starts.
+It is critical that this is a persistent volume otherwise Nginx-LE will need to acquire a new certificate every time it starts.

-Lets Encrypt have hard limts (5 per day) on the no. of certificates you can acquire so if you don't have a persistant volume you will very quickly breach this limit.
+Lets Encrypt have hard limits (5 per day) on the no. of certificates you can acquire so if you don't have a persistant volume you will very quickly breach this limit.

 # Customising the Dockerfile

-In some circumstances it may be require that you modify the standard Dockerfile that Nginx-LE ships with.
+In some circumstances it may be required that you modify the standard Dockerfile that Nginx-LE ships with.

 This section details the internal structure of the docker image and what the hard requirements are.